docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

 text_encoder = text_encoder.eval()
 ```

-now we can test the API
+Now all we need to do is to tell FastAPI what methods it should use to serve the model:

 ```python
 @app.post("/embed_text/", response_model=Text, response_class=DocumentResponse)